How to Implement Switch Case Functions in Python? [2025]

 #… add more instances as necessary

-Now that we have our enumeration, let’s investigate how to use it to mimic a select case in Python switch-case expressions.
+Now that we have our enumeration, let’s explore how to use it to mimic a select case using a switch case in Python.

 Step 2: Using Enumerations in Switch-Like Statements